Dusolina Giannini: Career

 In the 1960s Giannini retired from the opera, and became a music teacher.

 Voice

 Giannini's voice was a dramatic soprano, characterised by a strong temperament and fine musicianship.
 She can be heard on a complete recording of Aida from 1928, opposite Aureliano Pertile.

 Personal life and death

-On the 26 December 1942, Giannini married Elmer Alan Richter (1888-1974) at her parent's home in Philadelphia.
+On the 26 December 1942, Giannini married Elmer Alan Richter (1888-1974) at her parents' home in Philadelphia.

 Giannini died in Zurich on 29 June 1986 at the age of 86.